Seminary Faculty

 Academic Dean, Lecturer in Pastoral Arts and Praxis

-V. Rev. George Alberts
+V. Rev. David Alexander

 V. Rev. Archimandrite Sergius (Bowyer)

-Abbot of St Tikhon's Monastery, Lecturer in Spirituality
+Abbot of St Tikhon's Monastery; Lecturer in Spirituality

 M.Div., St. Tikhon’s Seminary